rlautan/recras-wordpress-plugin/readme.md

 * Redirect after submission - a page/post that the user is redirected to, after submitting the form successfully.

 ### Date/Time
 By default, date and time pickers in contact forms use whatever the browser has available.
-Currently (April 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
+Currently (July 2019) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
 We have included a modern looking date picker that you can enable on the Recras → Settings page.
 For time inputs, a proper fallback is included.

 **Note**: this setting only applies to standalone contact forms, not to contact forms used during "new style" online booking.